Shipwrecks around the Western Cape coastline

 1876 The Edie Waters was an American sailing vessel/schooner that wrecked off Celt Bay on the 10th of January.
 The iron steam troopship SS Saint Lawrence was wrecked on Great Paternoster Point.
 Bound for Cape Town.
 She was carrying the 2nd Battalion of the 3rd Buffs.
 Fortunately, no lives were lost

-1877 The Emeliawas a British schooner that sank North-east of Dyer Island on the 3rd of February, The R P Buck was an American barque that sank West of Agulhas on the 4th of April 1877, The Charmer a British wooden sailing vessel/full-rigged ship) wrecked at the North West Point of Dyer Island on the 24th of August, The Piccadilly was a British wooden sailing vessel that wrecked at Celt Bay (near the cave) on the 5th of November 1877 and The Marie Elise was a French sailing vessel that sank 3 days later on the t on the 8th of November at Ryspunt.
+1877 The Emeliawas a British schooner that sank North-east of Dyer Island on the 3rd of February, The R P Buck was an American barque that sank West of Agulhas on the 4th of April 1877, The Charmer a British wooden sailing vessel/full-rigged ship) wrecked at the North West Point of Dyer Island on the 24th of August, The Piccadilly was a British wooden sailing vessel that wrecked at Celt Bay (near the cave) on the 5th of November 1877 and The Marie Elise was a French sailing vessel that sank 3 days later on the 8th of November at Ryspunt.

 1878 The River Plate was a schooner that sank at Buffeljags River Mouth on the 13th of May

 1879 The Mathilda was a schooner that ran aground at Port Beaufort on the 1st of January, The Racer was a British Brigantine that sank 9 miles off Quoin Point on the 27th of January.
-The Eagle Wing was a British schooner that sank off Quoin Point on the 22nd of February The Clyde was a British iron screw steamship that hit a reef 1km north of Dyer Island on the 3rd of April The Elise was a German schooner that sank at Struis Bay on the 12th of June 1879 The Contest sank at Cape Agulhas on the 1st of July and The Pisa was an Italian Barque that wrecked at the Bot River Mouth on the 18th of August that year
+The Eagle Wing was a British schooner that sank off Quoin Point on the 22nd of February and The Clyde was a British iron screw steamship that hit a reef 1km north of Dyer Island on the 3rd of April The Elise was a German schooner that sank at Struis Bay on the 12th of June 1879 The Contest sank at Cape Agulhas on the 1st of July and The Pisa was an Italian Barque that wrecked at the Bot River Mouth on the 18th of August that year

-*** 1881 The Eliza & Ann sank at Struis Bay on the 21st of September 1 , The Cape of Good Hope was a South African sailing vessel that sank at Port Beaufort on the 24th of November 1881
+*** 1881 The Eliza & Ann sank at Struis Bay on the 21st of September 1.
+The Cape of Good Hope was a South African sailing vessel that sank at Port Beaufort on the 24th of November 1881

 1881 The Phoenix was found stuck on the rocks at Noetzie Beach.
 The ship was deserted and the last entry in the logbook had been written five years previously.
 It had been abandoned out at sea and somehow blown or brought in on the tides to the beach.
 There is no information known about what happened to the crew.

-1882 The Louise Scheller a German barque wrecked at Hangklip on the 6th of June The Gloria Deo an Italian barque sank at the Ratel River Mouth on the 29th of June
+1882 The Louise Scheller a German barque wrecked at Hangklip on the 6th of June The Gloria Deo an Italian barque sank at the Ratel River Mouth on the 29th of June.

-1883 The Kolstropa German schooner sank off Dyer Island on the 11th of May, The Hansa was a German sailing vessel that sank off Granger Bay on the 3rd of June and The Umzimkulu was a British iron screw steamship/coaster wrecked at the Breede River mouth on the 16th of June.
+1883 The Kolstrop a German schooner sank off Dyer Island on the 11th of May, The Hansa was a German sailing vessel that sank off Granger Bay on the 3rd of June and The Umzimkulu was a British iron screw steamship/coaster wrecked at the Breede River mouth on the 16th of June.

 1885 The Wigtonshire, a British iron sailing vessel/barque wrecked off Atlas Reef Klippestrand Arniston on the 7th of January 1885